School of Music to be renamed after Reva and Sid Dewberry Family

 “We are incredibly grateful to the Dewberrys and to our Friends of Music, who support us in all ways in helping us to raise scholarship support,” Monson said.
 “We want to continue building our music scholarships and endowments and we have many ways in which one can help to be a part of this wonderful legacy to our School of Music.”

 The Dewberrys and the renaming will be celebrated at the Sept.
-13 Grand Piano Celebration at the Center for the Arts at 3 p.m. in Fairfax.
-The concert will be open to the public.
+13 Grand Piano Celebration at 3 p.m.
+The online concert will be open to the public.